 However, we have to say that all the smoothness comes with a few cons including breakage.
 Many artists said that they have to be extra careful with these soft pencils.
 In case the pencil accidentally drops, the chance of breaking is always high.

 Still, we cannot hide the fact that the number of shades and color selection is beyond compare we like to think that is the main reason these pencils are much more expensive than other similar high-end brands on the list.

 Whether you’re a beginner or an advanced artist, this set is made to serve every level.
 Drawings, too, appear fresh for a very long time.

-There are 60 sticks in the pack that have incredible lightfastness, excellent pigmentation, and can be blended without putting in extra effort.
+There are 60 sticks in the pack that have incredible lightfastness, and excellent pigmentation, and can be blended without putting in the extra effort.